-One of the most important exercises a company can do is clearly defining who its customer is.
+One of the most important exercises a company can do is clearly define who its customer is.
 And to do that exercise successfully, you should only have one answer.

 This never really sat well with me, though.